What is the Homecoming Project?

 Do I need to inform my neighbors about a participant living in my home?

 No. If you are the owner, you are not mandated to disclose any information about the participant living with you, and we suggest that you ask the participant what information, if any, they are comfortable with you disclosing.

 Do I need to inform my landlord about a Homecoming participant living with me?

 Yes, if you rent your house or apartment, you must secure written approval from the landlord /property owner before participating in the Homecoming Project.

 Information for Participants

 What is required of me as a participant?

-As a participant, you are required to abide by the living agreements you sign between you and Impact Justice, as well as your community host’s rules for living in her/his home (rules must be pre-approved by Project staff).
-Participants must actively search for and secure placement in an educational and/or employment program to promote wellness outcomes and to reduce unstructured time.
+As a participant, you are required to abide by the written agreement you sign that covers your participation in the Homecoming Project as well as your host’s house rules (rules must be pre-approved by the Homecoming Project).
+Participants must actively search for and secure a job or placement in an educational and/or employment program.

-Upon release from lengthy incarceration stays, participants will likely need wraparound supportive services that will range in frequency and intensity for each participant, depending on his/her needs related to employment, education, (long-term) housing, family reunification, behavioral health needs (mental health and/or substance abuse treatment), physical health care and wellbeing, benefits enrollment, identification, documentation and legal services, among other needs.
-The Community Navigator will work closely with participants to identify what resource will best address their individualized needs.
+Upon release from lengthy incarceration stays, participants likely will need wraparound supportive services that range in frequency and intensity for each person, depending on their needs related to employment, education, (long-term) housing, family reunification, behavioral health issues (mental health and/or substance abuse treatment), physical health care and wellbeing, benefits enrollment, identification, documentation and legal services, among other needs.
+The Community Navigator, or case manager, works closely with participants to identify what resources best address their individualized needs.